ayydany/iRave/README.md

 [Live Version](https://danyboss.github.io/irave/index.html)

 ## About
-A small smartclock mockup application for Music Festivals.
+A smartwatch mockup application for Music Festivals.

 ## Credits
 This app is made purely using JS and some JQuery.